 Our program is dedicated to the advancement of technology, and we are involved in more than 40 collaborative research projects.

 Robotic surgery is an exciting and promising area of minimally invasive surgery (MIS).
 Using a high-tech robot, specially trained surgeons perform complex operations through very small openings, thereby reducing pain, recovery times, hospital stays and scars as compared to the traditional open procedures.

-Pioneers in pediatric robotic surgery, surgeons at the Robotic Surgery, Research and Training Program at Boston Children’s Hospital perform more robotic surgery procedures—and a wider array of procedures—than at any other pediatric hospital in the world.
+Pioneers in pediatric robotic surgery, surgeons at the Robotic Surgery Program at Boston Children’s Hospital perform more robotic surgery procedures—and a wider array of procedures—than at any other pediatric hospital in the world.

 Because not every child who needs surgery is a candidate for robotic surgery, it is best to talk to a trained doctor for more information.

 Our program is dedicated to the advancement of technology though collaborative efforts with colleagues and technology companies.
 We are involved in more than 40 collaborative research projects.

 Other research at the Robotic Surgery Program at Boston Children’s Hospital includes:

 - the development of nanoparticle technology to assist in therapeutic options for patients with bladder function problems